Azure/bacc/docs/index.md

 To make it easier to try out the demo applications, we have developed a custom command-line interface (CLI).
 The CLI is described in the [CLI documentation](./cli.md).
 The [CLI][cli] also demonstrates how you can put together custom tools to model your own workflows using Python and the [Azure Python SDK](https://learn.microsoft.com/en-us/azure/developer/python/?view=azure-python).

-## Example Configurations

-In addition to the default configuration, we also provide a few example configurations that demonstrate how to customize the deployment to meet specific needs.
-These are documented [here](./examples.md).
-To use any of these example configurations, you can copy the configuration files to the [`config`][config] directory and modify them as needed.
-Some of the tutorials also use these example configurations.

 ## Automated Testing (CI)